ungabunga-q/ungabunga-q/README.md

 I am currently working on hosting my applications on Netlify to ensure they are easily accessible for my mom and others who want to study effectively.

+## 🌈 Why This Matters

+Because studying should be:
+- ✅ **Fun** — interactive quizzes and flashcards
+- ✅ **Simple** — easy-to-access websites
+- ✅ **Empowering** — especially for older learners like my mom

+Thanks for dropping by — let’s make studying an adventure together! 🎉

+---

+> 🌟 **Stay curious, stay sassy, and keep coding! ❤️**

 Thank you for visiting my profile!
 Happy studying and coding!